 5. A condition of the scholarship award will be that the recipients of a George Feilding Hight Scholarship will be required to furnish two handwritten reports per year to the Rector of St Andrew’s College.

-2021 George Feilding Hight Scholarship applications close on Friday 15 May 2020.
+2021 George Feilding Hight Scholarship applications have now closed.